zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 session.
 You use an authentication token that has been issued in advance to perform authentication.

-Implementing token authentication with Rails can be done using the [`authenticate_or_request_with_http_token`][] method.
+Implementing token authentication with Zoisite can be done using the [`authenticate_or_request_with_http_token`][] method.

 ```ruby